Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Overview of the Algorithm

-\paragraphb{The Enumeration Procedure.} The data structure first \ul{upgrades all $i$-secondary endpoints touching $\bf u^i$ to $i$-primary endpoints}, \ul{enumerates all $i$-primary endpoints touching $\bf u^i$} and establishes for each such edge how many of its endpoints touch $\bf u^i$ (either one or both).
+\paragraph{The Enumeration Procedure.} The data structure first \ul{upgrades all $i$-secondary endpoints touching $\bf u^i$ to $i$-primary endpoints}, then \ul{enumerates all $i$-primary endpoints touching $\bf u^i$} and establishes for each such edge the number of its endpoints touching $\bf u^i$ (either one or both).
 An edge is a replacement edge if and only if exactly one of its endpoints is enumerated.
-Each non-replacement edge encountered by the enumeration procedure has both endpoints in an $(i+1)$-component, namely $\bf u^i$, and can therefore be \ul{promoted to be a depth $(i+1)$-non-witness edge} (making both endpoints secondary), without violating Invariant~\ref{invariant:spanning-forest}.
-After all promotions and upgrades are completed, the sampling structure for $i$-primary endpoints touching $\bf u^i$ is rebuilt.
+Each non-replacement edge encountered by the enumeration procedure has both endpoints in an $(i+1)$-component, namely $\bf u^i$, and can therefore be \ul{promoted to a depth $(i+1)$-non-witness edge} (making both endpoints secondary), without violating Invariant~\ref{invariant:spanning-forest}.
+As part of the promote and upgrade operations, the algorithm completely rebuilds the part of the data structure supporting random sampling on the $i$-primary endpoints touching $\bf u^i$.

+Since the enumeration procedure is only invoked when the algorithm concludes that (before the enumeration process) the fraction of the non-replacement edges touching $\bf u^i$ is at least a constant, the cost of rebuilding the data structure component supporting random sampling is charged to promoting the (sufficiently large number of) non-replacement edges.